Sports Coach Logo Sports Coach Training Principles Fitness Components

 Andrew Tanner, Chief Ambassador for Yoga Alliance, a non-profit association, has stated that it is vital that athletes do not go through the motions when it comes to yoga.
 The breathing aspect is just as important as the rest of the work these practices require.
 Tanner compares doing just the physical postures of a yoga session to eating pasta without the sauce.

-Yoga teaches the proper mechanics of diaphragm breathing, and this sees more oxygen getting pushed into the body as more carbon dioxide is pushed out.
-VO2 max, the measure of aerobic capacity, is improved by yogic breathing, and this is one of the critical attributes for endurance athletes.
+Yoga teaches the proper mechanics of diaphragm breathing, which pushes more oxygen into the body as more carbon dioxide is pushed out.
+Yogic breathing improves VO2 max, the measure of aerobic capacity, and this is one of the critical attributes for endurance athletes.

 Proper breathing, however, goes beyond just delivering oxygen: breath is the only biometric within our control.
-We cannot influence heart rates, hormone release, or sweat, but taking control of the breath can help us regulate everything else.
+We cannot influence heart rates, hormone release, or sweat, but controlling our breath can help us regulate everything else.

 Science backs this up.
 When stressed, our body's fight-or-flight response activates, and our bodies get flooded by adrenaline.
-This makes us sweat more, as our muscles tense up, and shortens our breathing.
-These kinds of reactions can be counteracted at the moment by the deep breathing yoga demands, and we are calmed as well as reinvigorated by practicing regularly.
+This makes us sweat more as our muscles tense up and shorten our breathing.
+The deep breathing yoga demands can counteract these reactions at the moment, and we are calmed as well as reinvigorated by practicing regularly.

-For example, practising correct breathing ensures that muscles stay relaxed when a complex asana puts the body under stress.
-This calming of the mental and emotional states results in a vastly improved range of motion.
+For example, practising correct breathing ensures that muscles stay relaxed when a complex asana stresses the body.
+Calming the mental and emotional states results in a vastly improved range of motion.
 Athletes are then able to take this kind of awareness and ability into the stressful moments they encounter in the heat of play and are thus able to mitigate the effects of this kind of pressure far more successfully in the short- as well as long-term.

 Page Reference